dmigach/34_timemachine/README.md

 # Timer for Websites That Steal Your Time

-This project helps to control time was spent on sites.
+This project helps to control time was spent on Habrahabr and Geektimes sites.
 It requires special extension for Chrome browser.

 # Installing